Dehydrated Dog Food:

 Dehydration, as well as preserving nutritional value, stops microorganisms from growing; in fact, bacteria and yeast need water to grow, so by removing water and moisture, foods will not spoil.

-What to Do if your Dog Won't Eat Dehydrated Food
+Picky Pup?
+Here’s What to Do If Your Dog Refuses Dehydrated Food

 There are a number of reasons why your dog may not be eating dehydrated food, so it's important to consider all the possibilities.
 Lack of appetite is not uncommon, and the causes could be health-related as well as behavior-related.